GryphusOneSeven/workshopJavaApp/README.md

 Or you can simply run your program from IntelliJ Idea IDE.

 #### Step 2 Adding an entity

-In `Init settings` set the width to 800, the height to 600 and the title to `WorkshopJava`

 In your App class, add an `Entity` named `player`;